 Fun Fact: Did you know that Bubble Nests are also called Foam Nests?

-Well, in the wild Bettas tend to live in low-oxygenated areas, so they blow bubbles to make sure that their babies have enough air to breathe.
+Well, in the wild Bettas tend to live in shallow, low-oxygenated areas.
+Knowing this, male bettas will blow bubbles to make sure to blow bubbles to ensure that their babies, who will incubate in the nest, have enough air.

 — Poor Health